September 19, 2016

 Once completed and handed over to your present lender, the Loan Security Property Declaration makes it quite clear that are taking your business elsewhere.
 And that can trigger an interesting chain of events.

 Don’t be surprised if you receive a call from your old lender enquiring about why you are refinancing – and possibly making a tempting offer to entice you to stay.
-Your Mortgage Choice broker may have alerted you to this possibility but it can often come as a surprise, especially if your lender hasn’t been in touch since the day you first took out the loan.
+Brian may have alerted you to this possibility but it can often come as a surprise, especially if your lender hasn’t been in touch since the day you first took out the loan.

 This is why it pays to think carefully about why you are refinancing and what you hope to achieve from the process.
 In many cases a short term sweetener from your current lender may not be enough to stop you moving on.
-I can offer detailed advice on what to consider if your old lender suddenly starts to show some love.
+Brian can offer detailed advice on what to consider if your old lender suddenly